straubt1/policy-hcp-packer-terraform/README.md

   - `import "hcp-packer-functions" as hcp`
 - Call the `hcp.setHCPConfiguration()` function to set the necessary parameters for HCP Packer.
 This is done to avoid having to pass into every function the parameters needed to connect to HCP Packer.
 - Get an Auth Token using `hcp.getAuthToken()`.
+- Use `hcp.getBucketsForPlatform()` to retrieve the list of buckets for a specific platform (e.g., AWS, GCP, Azure).
+- Use `hcp.getImageDetails(image_id)` to retrieve the details of a specific image from the HCP Packer Registry.